Gustave Moreau

 1836-1840

-Death of his sister Camille aged 13.
-Gustave Moreau is taken out of school because of his ill health.
-His father helps him to study for the baccalauréat exam.
-From the age of eight, the young boy is constantly drawing.
+Death of his 13-year-old sister Camille, Gustave Moreau is withdrawn from college because of his health.
+His father prepares him for the baccalauréat.
+Since the age of eight, the young boy has never stopped drawing.

 1841